What is Vendor Management?

 Compliance assurance

-License compliance, data handling, regulatory alignment
+Licence compliance, data handling, regulatory alignment (GDPR, HIPAA, EU AI Act)

 Strategic alignment

-Vendor portfolio aligned with business strategy
+Vendor portfolio aligned with business strategy, not accumulated by accident

 Operational efficiency

-Streamlined procurement, reduced vendor overhead
+Streamlined procurement, reduced administrative overhead

 Negotiation leverage

-Data-driven negotiations with usage evidence
+Data-driven negotiations backed by usage evidence

 How Certero Enables Vendor Management